 - Specialised dental rinses to place in water or squirt onto your pet’s teeth

-Plaque is simply the consequence of eating.
+Plaque is simply a consequence of eating.
 It’s a normal process.
 Soft food, compared to dry, harder pieces of dry chunks, can more easily stick onto and between the small areas between the teeth.
 Additionally, hard food has some degree of friction on the teeth, removing some of the larger, older layers of plaque.

-Knowing this, scientific and technology advances bring us a process of producing a slightly harder dog and cat kibble.
+Knowing this, scientific and technological advances bring us a process of producing a slightly harder dog and cat kibble.
 The main principle is in the layout of the kibble.
 By interweaving the internal structure of a kibble instead of laying it parallel, the teeth have to bite deeper into the kibble and this has a friction effect on the outside of the teeth.
 This means by feeding certain foods such as Hill’s Prescription Diet T/D, you can actually reduce the build-up of tartar and prolong the time it would have normally taken to develop periodontal disease.

 Dental chews are a popular choice when it comes to both dental health promotion and they double as a fun activity for your pet.
 Good choices are products such as rawhides, Dental Deli products and rubber chews.
 Refrain from feeding bones as they can crack teeth! (among other things).
 Safe pet chews are available from veterinary practices and vet shops.